 High end trim includes a radar and adaptive cruise control.
 Tap into the existing LKAS system and upgrade it!

 If you've used the stock system, you know these cars really need the upgrade.
 Must be a production car, Dataspeed kit car not eligible.
 We did some work on a Fusion, but we encountered a EPS timer that locks you out from sending steering commands for more than 10 consecutive seconds.
 Can you solve this?
-We committed to

 So many ways in!
 See Adventures in Automotive Networks and Control Units for a place to start.